johnnypesola/bruno/README.md

 # Bruno

-A fully working Uno clone with multiplayer support and some quirks.
+A cardgame similar to Uno with multiplayer support.

 ## About